SwayamDesai/LLM-Powered-ICD-10-Coding-Assistant/README.md

 **How It Works:**

-Data Collection: ICD-10 code descriptions and related medical text were gathered from public sources.
+1. Data Collection: ICD-10 code descriptions and related medical text were gathered from public sources.

-Knowledge Base: All ICD-10 code data is embedded using transformer models and stored in Milvus, a vector database that allows fast and efficient similarity search.
+2. Knowledge Base: All ICD-10 code data is embedded using transformer models and stored in Milvus, a vector database that allows fast and efficient similarity search.

-Model: A fine-tuned LLaMA-based Large Language Model (LLM) uses the retrieved information to predict the most relevant ICD-10 codes.
+3. Model: A fine-tuned Qwen based Large Language Model (LLM) uses the retrieved information to predict the most relevant ICD-10 codes.

-RAG Pipeline: The system applies a Retrieval-Augmented Generation (RAG) approach:
+4. RAG Pipeline: The system applies a Retrieval-Augmented Generation (RAG) approach:

-Retrieve the most relevant ICD-10 entries from the vector database
+5. Retrieve the most relevant ICD-10 entries from the vector database

-Generate and refine predictions based on the retrieved context
+6. Generate and refine predictions based on the retrieved context

 **Key Features:**